fbpx

 How To Boost Immunity

 We think it’s fair to say that nobody likes to get ill, and it’s the job of the immune system to keep us safe by fighting off illness and infection.
-Here, we will be talking about how to boost immunity – the steps we can take to ensure the body has everything it needs to keep the immune system in tip top condition so it’s ready to protect us when needed.
+Here, we will be talking about natural ways to boost immunity – the steps we can take to ensure the body has everything it needs to keep the immune system in tip top condition so it’s ready to protect us when needed.

 But, before we talk about this it’s important to understand what the immune system is and how it works.
 The immune system is a complex network of cells and organs that circulate in the body and its main purpose is to protect the body from disease, bacteria, infection and viruses.
 It recognises foreign substances – called antigens – and cells, and if they are seen as harmful, our body’s T cells (also known as killer cells) kick in to help destroy them and protect us.